-This tutorial is based on the Circuit API, and more general information about libEufin can be found in the How-To page.
+The banking capabilities are offered by a LibEuFin service called Sandbox.
+In particular, the tutorial relies on the Circuit API.
+More information about libEufin can be found in the How-To page.

-If the installation succeeded, configure Sandbox (= the service acting as the bank) with the following command.
+If the installation succeeded, configure Sandbox with the following command.

 $ export LIBEUFIN_SANDBOX_DB_CONNECTION=jdbc:sqlite:/tmp/libeufin.sqlite3